maxmunzel/kvass/README.md

 >   3. On receiving a message, the counter of the recipient is updated, if necessary, to the greater of its current counter and the timestamp in the received message.
 The counter is then incremented by 1 before the message is considered received.

-In kvass, sending a message means `set`ting a key locally and recieving a message means merging a `KvEntry` into the local state.
+In kvass, sending a message means `set`ting a key locally and receiving a message means merging a `KvEntry` into the local state.

-Lamport clocks have a nice property: If an event `a` happens casually after another event `b`, then it follows, that `a.count` > `b.count`:
+Lamport clocks have a nice property: If an event `a` happens causally after another event `b`, then it follows, that `a.count` > `b.count`: